-Top Tips for Buying a Boat
+Top Tips for First-Time Boat Buyers

 Looking to buy your first boat?
 Are you a boat enthusiast, water sport nut or something in between?
 Then check out our top tips for buying a boat and avoid being overwhelmed by the vast range of options and information out there.
 So lets’ get started in helping you find a boat that’s right for you.

 Consider the main purpose or use of your boat

 According to the 2018 Marina Industries Association Industry report, there are more than 900,000 registered boats across Australia!
 We also have more beaches in Australia than any other country and what better way to discover them all than by a boat, right?
 So congratulations on deciding to embrace the boating lifestyle!
 With 80% of us Aussies living within 100km of the coastline – it is hard not to love the water.

 Firstly, consider what the main purpose or use is for your boat.
 For example you may want to:

 - Get into water sports such as waterskiing, wakeboarding or jet skiing